microsoft/industry/retail/referenceImplementation/ir/README.md

 - Can users choose ML/AI models?

     IR is a PaaS and all model management related tasks are managed by Microsoft.
 As a result, customers do not have visibility of what model(s) were used to generate a set of recommendations.
-However, end-users can fine-tune the results through [Flexible Filtering](https://docs.microsoft.com/en-us/industry/retail/intelligent-recommendations/fine-tune-results#flexible-filtering) and [Top candidates for recommendation lists](https://docs.microsoft.com/en-us/industry/retail/intelligent-recommendations/fine-tune-results#show-top-candidates-for-recommendations-lists).
+However, end users can fine-tune the results through [Flexible Filtering](https://docs.microsoft.com/en-us/industry/retail/intelligent-recommendations/fine-tune-results#flexible-filtering) and [Top candidates for recommendation lists](https://docs.microsoft.com/en-us/industry/retail/intelligent-recommendations/fine-tune-results#show-top-candidates-for-recommendations-lists).

 - Monitoring the `cooking process`?